FOR IMMEDIATE RELEASE

 Also to be honored are AACI’s four Asian Pacific American Community Heroes.
 These honorees represent the impact and dedication that diverse API communities bring to the Bay Area local community.

 The NBC Bay Area Asian Pacific American Heritage Month luncheon will take place at NBC Bay Area studios, 2450 North First Street, San Jose, CA 94107.
-Additionally, a mural painted during Comcast Cares Day on April 22 will be on display at the luncheon.
-The mural was an educational project to inform students about APA Heritage Month and the contributions of the APA community.

 About Asian Americans for Community Involvement (AACI)